Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Introduction

 \section{Introduction}

-Molecular communication (MC) is an emerging communication paradigm that uses chemical signals for information exchange.
+Ubiquitous connectivity, encompassing nanoscale networks, has been recognized as a cutting-edge and underpinning usage scenario for the sixth-generation (6G) and beyond systems \cite{zhang20196g}.
+Notably, molecular communication (MC) stands out as an efficient technique for nanoscale communications, utilizing molecules carrying chemical signals to exchange information.
 The diffusion mechanism in MC is favored for signal transmission as no external energy is required \cite{farsad2016comprehensive}.
 However, molecule generation and release from the transmitter (TX) is an energy consuming process in general.
 For example, in biology, cells produce signaling molecules by consuming adenosine triphosphate (ATP) \cite{alberts2015essential}.
-Currently, nano-batteries are still significantly larger than or of the same dimension as nano-machines.
-Charging nano-batteries via external acoustic \cite{donohoe2015powering} and electromagnetic radiation is not always viable since nano-machines are often deployed in \textit{in vivo} areas that are either sensitive to radiation or difficult for radiation to penetrate efficiently.
+As nanomachines usually operate in resource-constrained environments, such as within living organisms, minimal energy consumption is crucial for prolonging their functionalities.
+Moreover, energy-efficient nanomachines can perform tasks effectively, as they are able to manage power consumption and distribute resources, resulting in improved overall performance.
 Motivated by this, some previous studies proposed different methods to improve the energy efficiency of MC systems.
 In \cite{qiu2017bacterial}, the authors used bacteria as mobile relays and analyzed their information delivery energy efficiency.
 In \cite{deng2016enabling,guo2017smiet}, the authors proposed a simultaneous molecular information and energy transfer technique to reduce the cost of molecule synthesis, where a relay can decode the received information as well as generate molecules for emission using absorbed molecules via chemical reactions.
-Although these studies stand on their own merits, they have not considered the harvesting of molecules at the TX and recycling them for the following rounds of emission to reduce the energy cost.
+Although these studies stand on their own merits, they have not considered the harvesting of molecules at the TX and recycling them via biochemical reactions for the following rounds of emission to reduce the energy cost.